-As CIRC’s Regional Climate Extension Specialist, John Stevenson is often the first CIRC team member to reach out and engage a community interested in Community Adaptation.
-Lucky for us, John is down-to-earth and eminently likable.
-He has been essential for several CIRC efforts, including Big Wood Basin Alternative Futures, Envision Tillamook Coastal Futures, and North Coast Climate Adaptation.
+John Stevenson worked as CIRC’s Regional Climate Extension Specialist from 2011 to 2017.
+As part of his job, John was often the first CIRC team member to reach out and engage a community interested in Community Adaptation.
+Lucky for us, John proved to be down-to-earth and eminently likable.
+He was essential for several CIRC efforts, including Big Wood Basin Alternative Futures, Envision Tillamook Coastal Futures, and North Coast Climate Adaptation.
 An outdoorsy type, John rafts, fishes, and is an avid climber and backcountry skier.
 He is also a member of the Corvallis Mountain Rescue Unit, a volunteer organization providing search and rescue in difficult to access terrain.
-John’s work with CIRC is funded jointly by CIRC and our close partner Oregon Sea Grant.

 CIRC Advisory Council